print-weilburg/mailbeez-documentation/pages/03.documentation/04.mailbeez/default.en.md

 #  cache_enable: false
 #  last_modified: true
 ---
+# MailBeez Modules

 You’re in the right place to start exploring the Mailbeez modules!
-Automated, intelligent and sat within your existing store admin, the Mailbeez suite of rich email modules gives you the tools to properly manage the [life cycle of your customer relationships](http://www.mailbeez.com/documentation/tutorials/customer-life-cycle-management-and-how-mailbeez-can-help/ "Lifecycle management").
+Automated, intelligent and sat within your existing store admin, the Mailbeez suite of rich email modules gives you the tools to properly manage the [life cycle of your customer relationships](/documentation/tutorials/customer-life-cycle-management-and-how-mailbeez-can-help/ "Lifecycle management").